- Love2Cruise

 Which cabins can minors be booked in?

-Guests 12 and younger may not be assigned to a balcony stateroom without a relative or guardian 25 years or older traveling in the balcony stateroom with them.
+Guests 14 and younger must be booked with a relative or guardian aged 25 or older in the same cabin, or a connecting cabin.

 Guests 18 and over